chriswallace/chriswallace.net/resume.md

 - Grew the design team from 5 to 20 professionals, stationed across 12 time zones
 - Contributed to a near doubling of agency revenue (~95%) within four years
 - Successfully diversified team composition through inclusive hiring practices
-- Expanded design services to incorporate content design, illustration, video production, and more
+- Expanded design services to incorporate content design, illustration, and more

 ### Co-Founder/Principal Creative at Lift UX / _2009-2017_ / _Remote_